-The Embarcadero Caltongo is home to a number a canal boat operators on the edge of the Laguna Caltongo.
+The Embarcadero Caltongo is home to a number of canal boat operators on the edge of Lake Caltongo.
 About 215 boats set out from here.

 All canal trips can include food, drinks, and even souvenir shopping, while you’re on the boats.

-The Caltongo neighborhood (barrio) of Xochimilco is one of the oldest and best documented.
+The Caltongo Neighborhood (a barrio) of Xochimilco is one of the oldest and best documented.
 The Embarcadero Caltongo opened as a produce dock in 1943.
 Open from 9 a.m. to 10 p.m. year-round, it’s also a good place from which to visit some of the neighboring, very old parts of downtown Xochimilco.